Aaron-Lin-74/chatroom-project/README.md

 - Local weather data would be fetched via third-party API when the user gave permission to use the geolocation.
 - Converted the JavaScript code base over to TypeScript.
 - Used React Testing Library to test components.
+- Used Github actions to perform the CICD.

 The live project is hosted using Firebase, feel free to have a play around with it: https://aaronlin-project-chatroom.web.app/